 - Both a flour sifter and a fine mesh strainer will break up any lumps in the flour, allowing you to spread a "mist" of flour over the pan.
 As you do, tilt the pan to dust the sides of the honeycomb cavities with flour as well as the bottoms.

 How to Make this Honey Almond Cake:

-- Add the melted butter, olive oil, honey, whole eggs and egg yolk, lemon zest, almond extract, and sour cream or yogurt to a separate bowl.
-Stir vigorously with a wire whisk until all the ingredients are well blended.
+Add the melted butter, olive oil, honey, whole eggs and egg yolk, lemon zest, almond extract, and sour cream or yogurt to a separate bowl.

 What To Serve with Honey Cake

-Q: Is it better to coat honey cake with whisky sauce or honey glaze???
+Q: Is it better to serve this honey cake with a whisky sauce or honey glaze???

 My preference is usually for whisky sauce, but honestly, the honey glaze in this recipe is also absolutely delicious.